Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 }
 ```

-The following example shows an how the `OnBehalfOfCredential` could be used to authenticate a `SecretClient`.
+The following example shows an how the `OnBehalfOfCredential` could be used to authenticate a `SecretClient`:

 ```ts
 import { SecretClient } from "@azure/keyvault-secrets";